Leadership

 As Director of Marketing and Events, Liz leads the Marketing and Communications Team, raising awareness about the organization’s mission and programs.
 She plays a key role in shaping marketing strategies and managing events that connect the community with child abuse and neglect prevention efforts.

 Liz joined the Children’s Trust in 2019 with a background in development communications, project management, and event planning.
-She holds a bachelor’s degree in Business Administration from the University of Rhode Island.
+She holds a bachelor’s degree in business administration from the University of Rhode Island.
 Outside of work, Liz enjoys life on the South Shore with her husband and their three energetic boys.

-portrait of Steven Pascal
+• Steven Pascal

 Steven Pascal